So, how do we learn about careers from LSE PhD graduates?

 Working in Policy in Government and other public sectors

 Speakers in November all work in various policy areas and are employed in a think tank, an international organisation, research institute and central government.
 The three panellists graduated from their PhD between 2013 and 2017, and explained the short-term and mid-term career progression after a PhD.
 We are very grateful to the speakers who this term were:

 Julia Himmrich, LSE PhD International Relations 2016 – now a postdoctoral fellow at the Dahrendorf Forum at LSE IDEAS and was previously at the European Leadership Network.

-Shuxiu Zhang, LSE PhD International Relations 2013 – Senior Policy Officer, Department for International Trade, UK Civil Service and previously working in the New Zealand, Ministry of Foreign Affairs and Trade.
+Shuxiu Zhang, LSE PhD International Relations 2013 – Senior Policy Advisor, Department for International Trade, UK Civil Service and previously working in the New Zealand, Ministry of Foreign Affairs and Trade.

 Angelo Martelli LSE PhD Political Economy in the European Institute 2017.
 He is currently managing to juggle multiple posts across academia, the policy sector and international organisations.
 He is a Postdoctoral Research Fellow in the European Institute working on the political economy of structural reforms and affiliated with the Institute of Global Affairs where he co-leads their migration initiative.
 In the policy realm he works as a Consultant for the World Bank in their Jobs Group (Jobs Cross-Cutting Solutions Area) and also collaborates with the UK Cabinet-HM Treasury Open Innovation Team.